 For this time in your crochet journey, I highly recommend The Crochet Answer Book: Solutions to Every Problem You’ll Ever Face; Answers to Every Question You’ll Ever Ask by Edie Eckman.

-From types of hooks and yarn weights to how yarns are made and what different thread content and count mean, to abbreviation galore to stitches, swatches, shaping, connecting and so much more.
+From types of hooks and yarn weights to how yarns are made and what different thread content and count mean, to abbreviation galore to different crochet stitches, swatches, shaping, connecting and so much more, this book is great for any skill level, new crocheters and experienced crocheter alike.

 It answers questions common and obscure, but all so helpful, building a great foundation for anyone who wants to learn and understand what the world of crochet is all about.